 more than 60% of reported smartphone infections are spyware, and 17% are text message trojans that can rack up fees that are charged to the device owner’s account

-As clearly evidenced by Juniper’s findings, there is an inherent need for more mobile phone security.
+As evidenced by Juniper’s findings, there is an inherent need for more mobile phone security.
 Fortunately, there are several options to help secure your phone that are built-in to the operating system and several third-party programs as well.
 Even the most basic security measures can help you protect your personal information.
 To begin, we will start with some of the simpler defense mechanisms.

-While this first one may seem pretty obvious and straightforward, do not lose your phone!
+While this first one may seem obvious and straightforward, do not lose your phone!
 If you are in a public place, do not sit it down or put it in your pocket or an open bag, where it can be easily grabbed.
-This is actually the most common way that phones get lost or stolen.
-You should also set your phone to lock or timeout after a certain period of time (recommend thirty seconds or less), especially if you happen to leave your phone out on your desk at work or in other public areas.
+This is the most common way that phones get lost or stolen.
+You should also set your phone to lock or timeout after a certain period (recommend thirty seconds or less), especially if you happen to leave your phone out on your desk at work or in other public areas.

 All major smartphones come with this functionality built-in.
 You will want to make sure that you choose something that is not easy for anyone to guess but easy for you to remember.
-It should not be something as simple as your address, name, phone number, etcetera.
-Here is how to easily set timeout settings and passwords on your phone:
+It should not be as simple as your address, name, phone number, etc. Here is how to easily set timeout settings and passwords on your phone:

 READ MORE :